+The anomaly detector presented in this paper comes with theoretical guarantees.
+In a recent work of ours \cite{kronert2023fdr}, a new strategy has been designed in the online context to control the FDR for stationary series using a modified version of Benjamini-Hochberg applied to subseries.
+In the present paper, this work is extended to the nonstationary case.

-{\bf The main contributions of this paper are summarized as follows:} \begin{itemize} \item a versatile online anomaly detector based on breakpoint detection is built to adapt to changes in the reference behavior of the time series.
-Each component of the detector is studied in depth to provide the best possible parameters and improve the performance of the anomaly detector. \item the notions of active set and calibration set are introduced to deal with the difficulties of the online nature of the anomaly detector. \item the anomaly detector is empirically evaluated in numerous scenarios to determine its capabilities and limitations. \end{itemize}
+{\bf The main contributions of this paper are summarized as follows:} \begin{itemize} \item A versatile online anomaly detector based on breakpoint detection is built to adapt to changes in the reference behavior of the time series.
+Each component of the detector is studied in depth to provide the best possible parameters and improve the performance of the anomaly detector. \item The detector is theoretically studied to demonstrate its ability to control the FDR of the entire series at a level $\alpha$, under ideal hypotheses. \item The notions of active set and calibration set are introduced to deal with the difficulties of the online nature of the anomaly detector. \item The anomaly detector is empirically evaluated in numerous scenarios to determine its capabilities and limitations. \end{itemize}

-In Section~\ref{sec:prob-intro}, the anomaly detector is introduced and some challenges are raised related to non-stationarity and uncertainty of the estimation of the breakpoint positions in the online context.
-In Section~\ref{sec:breakpoint}, the breakpoint detector is described.
-While detecting breakpoints, a good scoring function is necessary to filter the anomalies.
-This question is discussed widely and illustrated with experiments in Section~\ref{sec:score}.
-In addition, the online nature of anomaly detection makes the decision of an abnormal state much more difficult.
-Solutions are elaborated in Section~\ref{sec:uncertainty} on how to tackle the uncertainty of abnormal status.
-Thanks to results published in \cite{kronert2023fdr} on how to better control the FDR, Section~\ref{sec:calibration} integrates these results to have an optimal $p$-value and threshold selection used in the anomaly detector.
-Finally, multiple experiments and numerical results are elaborated in Section~\ref{sec:emp-reslt}.
+In Section~\ref{sec:method-description}, the problem of anomaly detection on piecewise iid time series is introduced, and the anomaly detector is described.
+In Section~\ref{sec:th-results} the main theorems are presented.
+The ability of the detector to control the FDR is empirically assessed in Section~\ref{sec:emp-reslt}.
+Finally, the detector is compared against competitors in Section~\ref{sec:evaluation-competitors}.